[REUTERS PHARMA EUROPE 2026]

 WHY THESE MATTER

 Access is where strategy meets reality.
-If your evidence story is not landing with payers, or your patient engagement feels like a checkbox, these sessions address the structural reasons why.
+If your evidence story isn't landing with payers, or your patient engagement feels like a checkbox exercise, these sessions address the structural reasons why.
+Chiesi, Takeda and several market access directors are presenting on evidence strategy and pricing models.
+The Friday morning panel on health system partnerships is one of the few sessions that tackles sustainability and affordability together.
+Don't miss it.

 Main Stage: Don't Miss These